What is your Higher Education Certificate qualification?

 University website: http://www.marjon.ac.uk

-Do I gain ECTS credits from studying the degree course?
+Do I gain ECTS credits from studying your courses?

 Yes, you do!

-What are the 2017/18 term dates for the diploma courses?
+What are the 2020/21 term dates for the HE Certificate courses?

 How to Apply

 When can I apply?
-And what is the application process?
+What is the application process?

 How many students do you currently have studying at dBs Berlin?

-We began this academic year (September 2016), with 28 film students and 300 music students!
+We began this academic year (September 2019), with around 80 film/VFX students, and 250 music students!

 However, classes have no more than 20 students.